 On the crest of the wave were huge blocks of ice that worked like battering rams.
 Many of the blocks were that size of a kitchen table and were two-feet thick.

 At 10:14 pm several workers at the mill, unaware of the mortal danger that they were in, rushed upstairs to a window to see what all the commotion was about.
-A few moments later a 12-foot wall of water and ice washed away the lower floor of the mill.
+It was a fatal error because a few moments later a 12-foot wall of water and ice washed away the lower floor of the mill.

-Madeline Atterbury, Helen Roode, Alexander Pobol, Anna Louise Barrett and Mae Caroline Robidou all lost their lives as the mill collapsed.
+Madlyn Atterbury, Helen Roode, Alexander Pobol, Anna Barrett and Mae Robidou all lost their lives as the mill collapsed.

 Memorial to the Six Who Perished